National WOW Badge Competition 2017

 THESE ARE THE WINNERS - Well done!!

-School Council attended the Gold STARS (Sustainable Travel Active Responsible Safe) from Camden Centre at Kings Cross on Tuesday 13 October 2015 to collect our award for the school.
+School Council attended the Gold STARS (Sustainable Travel Active Responsible Safe) at the Camden Centre in Kings Cross to collect our award for the school.

 The children had the opportunity to meet other Gold STARS schools to share good practice and ideas on sustainable travel.